 - 1. Start the Configuration/Setup Utility program.
-See "Starting and Using the Program" on page 30. - 2.
+See "Starting and Using the Program" on page 42. - 2.
 Select System Security. - 3.
 Select Remote Administration. - 4.
-Press Enter. - 5.
-To enable update remote administration, select Enabled.
+Press Enter. - To enable update remote administration, select Enabled.
 To disable, select Disabled. - 6.
 Press Esc until you return to the Configuration/Setup Utility main menu. - 7.
 Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - 8.
 To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.

-Understanding Power Management
+Setting Power Management Features

 Your computer comes with built-in energy-saving capabilities.
-You can view and change energy-saving settings using the Power Management menu in the Configuration/Setup Utility program.
+Power management features included with your computer are Advanced Power Management (APM) and Advanced Configuration and Power Interface (ACPI) BIOS modes, and Automatic Power On.
 This section describes the Power Management features in your computer and provides instructions for using these features.

 Attention: If a device, such as a monitor, does not have power-management capabilities, it can be damaged when exposed to a reduced-power state.
-Before you make energy-saving selections for your monitor, check the documentation that comes with your monitor to see if it supports Display Power Management Signaling (DPMS).
+Before you make energy-saving selections for your monitor, check the documentation supplied with your monitor to see if it supports Display Power Management Signaling (DPMS).

-Setting ACPI BIOS Mode: When Automatic Configuration and Power Interface (ACPI) BIOS Mode BIOS mode is enabled, the operating system is allowed to control the power management features of your computer and the settings for APM BIOS mode are ignored.
+Setting ACPI BIOS Mode: When Automatic Configuration and Power Interface (ACPI) BIOS Mode BIOS mode is enabled, the operating system is allowed to control the power management features of your computer and the settings for APM

+BIOS mode are ignored.
 Not all operating systems support ACPI BIOS mode.
 Refer to your operating system documentation to determine if ACPI is supported.